• Skip to primary navigation

 Notes

-Almond milk or any other nut milk can be used in place of regular milk.
+A nondairy milk alternative such as oat milk or almond milk may be used in place of dairy milk.

 Make sure the brand of walnuts used is gluten free, as some brands process them in facilities that also process products that contain gluten and cross-contamination can occur.